-Figure 5.1: Example race
+Figure 6.1: Simplified SMP architecture

-5.1 Race conditions
+6.1 Race conditions

-As an example of why we need locks, consider a linked list accessible from any CPU on a multiprocessor.
-The list supports push and pop operations, which may be called concurrently.
-Xv6's memory allocator works in much this way; kalloc() (kernel/kalloc.c:69) pops a page of memory from a list of free pages, and kfree() (kernel/kalloc.c:47) pushes a page onto the free list.
+As an example of why we need locks, consider two processes calling wait on two different CPUs. wait frees the child's memory.
+Thus on each CPU, the kernel will call kfree to free the children's pages.
+The kernel allocator maintains a linked list: kalloc() (kernel/kalloc.c:69) pops a page of memory from a list of free pages, and kfree() (kernel/kalloc.c:47) pushes a page onto the free list.
+For best performance, we might hope that the kfrees of the two parent processes would execute in parallel without either having to wait for the other, but this would not be correct given xv6's kfree implementation.